 While working time limitations have proved to be useful for keeping track of how much and when your employees work, they can also help you keep track of when your employees need or should receive time off.

-This will further ensure that you comply with the local labor regulations and that you have all the information you need with your planning.
+This will further ensure that you comply with the local labour regulations, that your employees are happy and that you have all the information you need while planning your schedule.

 Some of the working time rules relevant for ensuring time off are:

-- Hours off between Shifts: a rule to monitor and ensure a minimum number of hours off work, in the interval between an employee's scheduled shifts.
+Hours off between Shifts: Use this rule to monitor and ensure a minimum number of hours off work, in the interval between an employee's scheduled shifts.